You know sleep matters. You've read about how it affects memory, metabolism, mood, immune function, and every system in your body.

 The key variable: blood glucose and insulin.

-When you eat close to bedtime, your blood glucose rises, triggering insulin release.
+When you eat close to bedtime, blood glucose rises, triggering insulin release.
 Insulin inhibits growth hormone secretion, which normally pulses during deep sleep.
 This reduces deep sleep quality.

 The intervention: